 How to make creamy healthy mashed cauliflower in less than 20 minutes.
-They are easier than mashed potatoes.
+This is easier than mashed potatoes.
 No peeling!
-Our mashed cauliflower recipe makes cauliflower that’s light, fluffy, and creamy all in the same bite.
+Our recipe makes cauliflower that’s light, fluffy, and creamy all in the same bite.
 Jump to the Easy Mashed Cauliflower Recipe.
 Or watch our quick, straight-forward recipe video showing you how to make them.

 This recipe started as a replacement for our beloved mashed potatoes, but then it took a turn.
 We fell in love.
 Creamy, tasty cauliflower without any guilt!

 Mashed or “smashed” cauliflower is very simple to make and is so versatile.
 Our recipe only calls for a few extra ingredients, but you can always spice things up.

 Whether you make our basic recipe or add your spin, here’s a few things to keep in mind: